AnujPancholi/ts-jadsl/README.md

 - `toArray(): T[]` Returns an array of elements of the list, in order.

-- `getHeadNode(): ListNode<T> | null` Returns the head node of the list if the user does not wish to use the list functions, and just wants a reference to the list node.
-Returns `null` if list is empty.
+- `getHeadNode(): ListNode<T> | null` Returns the head node of the list, returns `null` if list is empty. **NOTE:** Should be used ONLY if the user does not wish to use the list functions, and just wants a reference to the head node of the list.

 ---